Waiphyoaung24/Wsip-Web/nextjs-AGENTS.md

+Next.js logo
-# AGENTS.md - Next.js Project Contributor Guide
+Skeleton# AGENTS.md - Next.js Project Contributor Guide

 Welcome to this Next.js project repository.
 This file contains the main points for new contributors and AI assistants working with Next.js/TypeScript projects.